ubikwitous/WaterCooler/README.md

 # WaterCooler
+Connect with people around a virtual water cooler!
 This PowerApp allows people to sign up, record their interests, and connect with others in 15 minute 1:1 meetings during an hour of their choice.
 This can be helpful when large teams work across locations or when everyone is working from home.

 The files included are: